simongravelle/gromacs-input-files/sodium_chloride_solution/README.md

 ### How to

-Execute generate_configuration_gromacs.ipynb using jupyter-notebook to generate the initial configuration, or use the build_multiple_folder.sh bash script.
+From the build/ folder, execute generate_configuration_gromacs.ipynb using jupyter-notebook to generate the initial configuration, or use the build_multiple_folder.sh bash script.

 Then, run gromacs using